anders-kolstad/MadFates_Madingley/docs/02-initialisation.md

 ```r
 rm(temp)
 ```
 The data has global coverage.
+I'm assuming this is WorldClim data, but not sure.

 The cohort definitions look like this, and can be modified by the user.